XenoPanther/WinSetupVelocityIDs/README.md

-# Repo for Windows Setup media velocity IDs
+# Windows Setup media velocity IDs
 Most of these velcoity IDs may also exist in the full build of Windows.
 For a full list of velocity IDs, check out the mach2 repo below.

 ## Thanks